GiottoVerducci/rulebook2024/content.md

 > Discipline card increases the diablerist's capacity, the diablerie
 > does not give 1 blood to fill that new capacity.\
 > \
-> 5. If the victim was Red List, the diablerist may receive trophies
+> 3c.
+If the victim was Red List, the diablerist may receive trophies
 > (see [**Trophy**](https://www.vekn.net/rulebook/2-card-types#trophy)).
 > The steps of diablerie are treated as a single unit.
 No effects can
 > be used to interrupt the diablerie; effects may be played either
 > before or after, as appropriate.

-**The Blood Hunt**

-*Vampiric society condemns the act of diablerie.
-The penalty for committing this act is death, and the method of justice is a blood hunt, in which the diablerist is hunted down and destroyed by others of their kind.
-In practice, however, this brand of justice is not always meted out fairly, depending on the connections that the diablerist has.*

-When a vampire commits diablerie, a referendum is automatically and immediately conducted to determine if a blood hunt will be called on the diablerist.
-If the referendum passes, a blood hunt is called, and the diablerist is burned.
-This referendum is not an action, so it cannot be blocked, and action modifiers and reaction cards cannot be played.
+**4.** When a vampire commits diablerie, a blood hunt referendum is automatically and immediately conducted.
+If the referendum passes, the diablerist is burned.\
+In a blood hunt referendum, action modifiers and reaction cards cannot be played.
 Otherwise, this referendum is handled just like any other.

+> This referendum is part of the action which led to a diablerie, so it cannot be blocked.